fugue-project/fugue/README.md

 ## [FugueSQL](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/fugue_sql/)

 A SQL-based language capable of expressing end-to-end workflows.
-The `map_letter_to_food` function above is used in the SQL query below.
+The `map_letter_to_food` function above is used in the SQL expression below.
 This is how to use a Python-defined transformer along with the standard SQL `SELECT` statement.

 ```python
 from fugue_sql import fsql